 We begin with Corporate Governance Guidelines that outline the composition, structure, procedures and policies of the board of directors, and the qualifications, responsibilities and compensation of our directors.

 A majority of our board members qualify as independent, based on New York Stock Exchange (NYSE) listing standards and Securities and Exchange Commission (SEC) regulations.
-As of January 2021, nine of 12 board members, including all committee members, qualify as independent.
+As of March 2021, eight of 11 board members, including all committee members, qualify as independent.

-The full board has primary responsibility for risk oversight of the company, with four standing committees dedicated to specific areas of risk: Audit, Compensation, Governance and Reserves.
-As required by the committee charters, all committee members are independent.
+The full board has primary responsibility for risk oversight of the company, with standing committees dedicated to specific areas of risk: Audit, Compensation, Reserves and Governance, Environmental and Public Policy.
+As required by these committee's charters, all committee members are independent.
 In addition, three of Devon's four Audit Committee members possess the audit committee financial expert (ACFE) designation.
-Brief descriptions of each committee’s purpose and responsibilities and links to their charters follow.
+Brief descriptions of each committee’s purpose and responsibilities and links to their charters are available to the right.

 Attracting, retaining and compensating a diverse board

 To ensure a broad view of issues and balanced decision-making, Devon makes it a priority to attract and maintain a diverse and inclusive board.
 The Nominating Committee actively seeks board members with varying experience and expertise appropriate for our business and industry.
 Each director brings integrity, accountability, informed judgement, peer respect and high-performance standards to the board.
-We’ve advanced diversity in part through board refreshment, with five new directors joining the board following the WPX merger.
-As of January 2021, three women served on the Devon board.
-Devon directors range in age from 43 to 72, all under the retirement age of 73 required by the company’s bylaws.
+We’ve advanced diversity in part through board refreshment, with four new directors joining the board following the WPX merger.
+As of March 2021, three women served on the Devon board.
+Devon directors range in age from 44 to 72, all under the retirement age of 74 required by the company’s bylaws.